Friday, February 26, 2016

 Friday, February 19, 2016

-A wacky week of fun – something for everyone
+A wacky week of fun on Isla Mujeres – something for everyone

 It’s February in paradise, the high season for tourism, and there is fun for everyone.

-Beautiful crafts from all of Mexico - City FB page photo
+Beautiful crafts from all of Mexico City photo

-The big white tent in centro houses an assortment of beautifully handmade items from several different Mexican states, featuring a tasteful assortment pottery, hats, jewelry and clothing.
+The big white tent in centro houses an assortment of beautifully handmade items from several different Mexican states, featuring a tasteful assortment of pottery, hats, jewelry, and clothing.

-It’s a fun place to do a little shopping in the afternoon, especially earlier in the week when unexpected downpour put a one hour hold on many of the other activities, such as the Island Time Music Fest.
+It’s a fun place to do a little shopping in the afternoon, especially earlier in the week when an unexpected downpour put a one-hour hold on many of the other activities, such as the Island Time Music Fest.

 All proceeds from the week-long extravaganza go to funding the Little Yellow School House on Isla Mujeres.